elliottash/vibetime/README.md

    - 12/24 hour format toggle (affects display only)
    - Buzz interval (default: 5 minutes) - how often to vibrate
    - Start minute (default: 0) - first minute of each hour to buzz
+   - Audible beeps - play tones alongside vibration (all platforms)
+   - Tally base (5 or 10) - how many short pulses equal one long pulse

 ### Scheduled Buzzes
-The app calculates when the next buzz should occur based on:
+The app automatically vibrates/beeps at scheduled intervals:
 - `nextBuzzMinute = startMinute + (n * interval)` where n makes it >= current minute
 - Example: interval=5, start=0 → buzzes at :00, :05, :10, :15...
 - Example: interval=15, start=3 → buzzes at :03, :18, :33, :48
+- The countdown shows time until the next automatic buzz

 ### Test Examples
 Preset buttons to test specific times (00:00, 08:05, 14:37, 23:59)